Kerolin

-Kerolin Nicoli Israel Ferraz (/pt-BR/; born 17 November 1999), commonly known mononymously as Kerolin, is a Brazilian professional footballer who plays as a forward for Women's Super League club Manchester City and the Brazil national team.
+Kerolin Nicoli Israel Ferraz (/pt-BR/; born 17 November 1999), commonly known mononymously as Kerolin, is a Brazilian professional footballer who plays as a right winger or forward for Liga F club Barcelona and the Brazil national team.

 In 2018, she was elected the breakout female player in the Brasileirão by the Brazilian Football Confederation, having scored 14 goals in 35 games for Ponte Preta.
-She was named the NWSL Most Valuable Player with the Courage in 2023.
+She was named the NWSL Most Valuable Player with the North Carolina Courage in 2023.

 Early life

 Kerolin was raised by her mother and was estranged from her father.
 The family lived in Bauru, then moved to Campinas, where they lodged on a farm as they could not afford to pay rent.
 When she was 12 years old she was hospitalised with osteomyelitis and cellulitis in her leg and advised to stop playing contact sport.